decretist/Dissertation/Chapter1/chapter1.md

 century.
-The immediate impetus for the revival was the recovery of the great *libri legales* of the late Roman world, most important, because it provided the pattern for jurisprudence as a systematic intellectual activity, the *Digest* of Justinian.[^5] The twelfth-century revolution in legal science did not take place in a vacuum.
+The immediate impetus for the revival was the recovery of the great *libri legales* of the late Roman world, most important, because it provided the pattern for jurisprudence as a systematic intellectual activity, the *Digest* of Justinian.[^13] The twelfth-century revolution in legal science did not take place in a vacuum.
 It took place because of the emergence, especially in Italy, of an increasingly urban and commercial society with many moving parts.
-Such a society needed a correspondingly complex and sophisticated legal system, and, because it had much in common with the society of the ancient Roman world, it was able to borrow extensively from Roman law.
+Such a society needed a correspondingly complex and sophisticated legal system, and, because it had much in common, both culturally and materially, with the society of the late Roman world, it was able to borrow extensively from Roman law.

 Gratian, in compiling the *Decretum*, solved a problem for the new